Section Image

 St. Alban’s School, the boys school associated with The National Cathedral is an Episcopal, independent, college prep day and boarding school.
 It offers fourth through twelfth grade.
 Named after Saint Alban, widely regarded as the first British martyr, the school was founded in 1909 and has graduated hundreds of notable alumni including Henry Cabot Lodge, J.W.
 Marriott, and Brit Hume.
 Niche gives St. Alban’s an overall grade of A-plus.
 National Cathedral School, the sister school to St. Alban’s, is a private Christian school for girls offering grades four through twelve.
 It is located on the grounds of The Washington National Cathedral and was founded in 1900.
 NCS’s student body is 46% young women of color and the school focuses on intellectual rigor, diversity and inclusion.

-Parks and green spaces both small and sweeping surround the neighborhood.
 The Bishop’s Garden offers 57 acres of beautifully cultivated arbors, meditation areas, sculpture gardens and woods, on the property of The National Cathedral.
-The All Hallows Guild funds and manages the preservation of the gardens and its popular amphitheater to ensure that it will be a long-lasting and well-preserved destination for visitors and horticulturalists alike.
-Kids of all ages will enjoy living just one mile from the National Zoo (officially known as Smithsonian National Zoological Park).
-From seasonal events, and conservation programs to their world-famous exhibits of African Lions and Asian Pandas, there are endless reasons to visit the zoo and become a local supporter.
-Macomb Recreation Center is just two blocks north of the neighborhood and offers two playgrounds, a shaded gazebo, a basketball court and a baseball field.
-The park is particularly striking for its abundant trees that provide an almost continuous cover along its perimeter.
+The All Hallows Guild funds and manages the preservation of the garden and its popular amphitheater.
+The Smithsonian National Zoological Park, known locally as the National Zoo, is just a mile away.
+The zoo hosts seasonal events and conservation programs, and features world-famous animal exhibits.
+The Macomb Recreation Center is just two blocks north, has playgrounds, a shaded gazebo, a basketball court and a baseball field.

 Massachusetts Heights offers easy access to Wisconsin Avenue’s popular shopping and dining corridor and is less than a mile from other attractions including The Naval Observatory and the campus of Georgetown University.
 Open City at The National Cathedral is worth visiting not just for its coffee and smoked salmon bagel, but its location is unusual, to say the least.
 Neatly placed inside an old chapel, Open City at The National Cathedral is one of the most unique places in the District to enjoy a weekend brunch.
 They also feature rotating works of local art and they welcome local musicians to play on weekends.
 Wegmans at nearby Ridge Square on Wisconsin Avenue is big on convenience and service as they’re open from 6 AM to midnight, 7 days a week.
 If thrift shopping is a favorite pastime, you don’t want to miss The Opportunity Shop, a popular spot on the campus of St. Alban’s Church, not far from St. Alban’s School.